Mik3Rizzo/rpi-rc522/README.md

-# RPi-RFIDReader
+# RPi-RC522

-[RPi-RFIDReader](https://github.com/Mik3Rizzo/rpi-rc522) is a python library written to use the RFIDReader chip on the Raspberry Pi.
+[RPi-RC522](https://github.com/Mik3Rizzo/rpi-rc522) is a python library written to use the RC522 chip on the Raspberry Pi.
 You can get this cheap NFC reader chip for less than 3$.

-It is derived from [RFIDReader-Python](https://github.com/STEMinds/RC522-Python) by STEMinds, that is the combination of two other legacy libraries:
+It is derived from [RC522-Python](https://github.com/STEMinds/RC522-Python) by STEMinds, that is the combination of two other legacy libraries:

 - [pi-rc522](https://github.com/ondryaso/pi-rc522) library by Ondřej Ondryáš